 Intelpedia is one of the earliest enterprise wiki success stories.
 This wiki was started by Intel engineer Josh Bancroft in 2005.
 Bancroft felt that his co-workers needed to have an easy and convenient way to access company information, from historical background to internal projects.

-Like so many successful projects, this one bubbled up from the bottom, and the idea quickly caught on inside the company.
-By April 2008, the wiki had grown to about 25,000 pages and received 100 million page views.
-About 500 changes to the wiki take place each day, and more than 8,700 people have contributed to it.
+Like most successful projects, this one started from the bottom and quickly became popular within Intel.
+By April 2008, Intelapedia had around 25,000 pages and had 100 million page views.
+Each day, there are around 500 changes made to the wiki.
+More than 8,700 Intel employees have contributed to the wiki.

 According to Bancroft, there haven’t been any reported instances of unwanted edits, vandalization, or spamming in the four years the wiki has been running.
 Other companies noticed similar findings.
 The lack of vandalization or unauthorized edits should allay any fears a corporate executive may have.

 What about the corporations needing to protect sensitive and trade information?
 The majority of sensitive information needs to be controlled out of necessity.
 Only information that is not detrimental to the company gets posted to the wiki.